ollegreen/ollegreen/README.md

 -  Currently working on a ***Machine Learning startup*** in Stockholm called: [dataalliance.io][website].
 -  Coding focus: Optimisation models for Operations & Supply Chain Management, where Demand Forecasting is the most rewarding.
 -  2020 Goals: Contribute more to Open Source projects
--  Fun fact: I love to draw and play blues guitar
+-  I love to play blues guitar, preferably with a gang of people out in the woods.

 <br />